amt-daniel-adeabah/rest-countries-api-with-color-theme-switcher-master/README.md

     - [ MainRoutes.tsx ]
 - Added api.ts, Apps.tsx, custom.d.ts, index.css, index.tsx, react-app-env.d.ts, tsconfig.json as well as updated other files to fit the app development from the default created packages from npm.
 - On this day, I designed the Navigation or header.
 - More fixes

+- [x] 25th - 27th april, 2023.
+- Added inputs for search and filter
+- More fixes

 ## Deployed Link